graphql/graphql-spec/spec/Section 3 -- Type System.md

 the service to be a valid URL.

-When defining an additional scalar, GraphQL systems should use the `@specified` directive to provide an RFC3986-compliant URI pointing to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
+When defining an additional scalar, GraphQL systems should use the `@specified` directive to provide a URL pointing to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL system providing a `Date` or `DateTime` scalar might link to RFC 3339, or some document defining a reasonable subset of that